A village in amber.

 Our stay at Abe Martin Lodge, lunch and tour at Hard Truth Hills, and tour of T.C.
 Steele were hosted.

-Located right off the main drag of Van Buren, Chateau Thomas Winery offers wine, of course, but it’s more than just a tasting room.
+Located right off the main drag of Van Buren, Country Heritage Winery, formerly Chateau Thomas, offers wine, of course, but it’s more than just a tasting room.
 Upstairs there’s a gallery of local artists, a shop filled with wine-themed items, and a balcony that overlooks a stage.

-Check Chateau Thomas’ events calendar before you go.
+Check Country Hertiage’s events calendar before you go.
 If there’s live music, call and make a reservation.
 There’s no charge and they’ll have a table waiting for you.

-TLTip: get to Chateau Thomas Winery a little early and do a tasting.
+TLTip: get to Country Heritage Winery a little early and do a tasting.
 Then get a bottle of your favorite wine and a cheese tray and settle in for a night of good music.

 T.C.
 Steele State Historic Site